-Data protection notice of the ATR Industrie-Elektronik GmbH
+Data Protection Information by ATR Industrie-Elektronik GmbH

-The following sets out how we collect personal data when you use our website.
+The following sets out how we collect personal data when you use our website:

 (1) Personal data is all data that relates to you personally, e.g. name, address, email addresses, user behaviour.